Policy context

 Following a successful trial in the Lothian and Tayside areas, in November 2021, the Scottish Government approved a scheme that will allow community pharmacies to give out three-month supplies of the progestogen-only pill without prescription.
 It is hoped this will help to bridge the gap between emergency contraception and long-term contraception.
 Further information can be found here.

 In October 2017, the Chief Medical Officer announced that Scottish Government had approved home use of the second of two medications used in early medical abortion (up to 9 weeks + 6 days gestation), effective immediately.
 This will be permitted where (a) the pregnant woman has attended a clinic where she has been prescribed mifepristone and misoprostol to be taken for the purposes of termination of her pregnancy; and (b) the pregnant woman has taken mifepristone (the first medication, which ends the pregnancy) at that clinic and wants to carry out the remaining treatment at home.
 This change aims to improve quality of care, by offering flexibility to women who wish to complete an early abortion at home.
-Further details can be found here.
+Further details can be found here (551KB).

 Due to the COVID-19 pandemic, from March 2020, Scottish Ministers approved the patient's normal place of residence in Scotland as a place where the first drug (mifepristone) could be administered.
-Further details can be found here
+This was followed by a consultation and an evaluation of early medical abortion at home (EMAH), which showed that the effectiveness and acceptability of the current models of EMAH in Scotland and the work packages all indicate that the benefits of the current model outweigh any risks.

 Access to free menstrual products in educational settings